Open Source Libraries

 I am a fond developer in Ruby on Rails and Lisp.
 I like to develop web applications and command line utilities.

-These are the command-line utilities I like the most:
+These some of the open sources command-line utilities I developed:

-- Jekyll DataPage Generator is Jekyll plugin I wrote to generate one page per Yaml record; with various nice contributions, 78 forks and nearing 300 stars.
+- Jekyll DataPage Generator is Jekyll plugin I wrote to generate one page per Yaml record; with various nice contributions, 80 forks, and 330 stars.

 - dreader is a simple DSL built on top of `roo` to read and process tabular data (CSV, LibreOffice, Excel).
 I implemented to simplify data checking and importing of complex/critical data (such as personal records).